tomoleary/tomoleary.github.io/_pages/research.md

 ## Numerical Methods

-Much of my [PhD research](http://hdl.handle.net/2152/68919) was spent focusing on discontinuous Petrov-Galerkin finite element methods (DPG methods) which have been used extensively in engineering and scientific applications.
+Much of my [PhD research](http://hdl.handle.net/2152/68919), supervised by [Leszek Demkowicz](https://users.oden.utexas.edu/~leszek/), was spent focusing on discontinuous Petrov-Galerkin finite element methods (DPG methods) which have been used extensively in engineering and scientific applications.
 Since beginning my postdoctoral research, I have been focused on an emerging approach to finite element analysis which has been dubbed the "[surrogate matrix methodology](https://www-m2.ma.tum.de/bin/view/Allgemeines/M2SURR)."
 In additional, as part of my role in the EU's Horizon 2020 research and innovation program [ExaQUte](http://exaqute.eu/), my research has also included shape optimization under uncertainty, multilevel Monte Carlo methods, and turbulent inlet generation for large eddy simulation.
 The following summaries only pertain to my contributions to the field of finite element methods.